 \section{The Crab nebula - physical processes and observed data}

-In this section, we present a brief description of the physical processes that are relevant to understanding the Crab nebula.
+In this section, we present a brief description of the physical processes that are relevant to understanding the Crab Nebula.
 Then we give details of the imaging data that we use for our analysis.

-\subsection{Physics of the Crab nebula}
+\subsection{Physics of the Crab Nebula}

-The Crab nebula belongs to the class of supernova remnants known as pulsar wind nebulae (PWN).
+The Crab Nebula belongs to the class of supernova remnants known as pulsar wind nebulae (PWN).
 Such a nebula inherits its morphology and spectrum from the following factors. \begin{enumerate} \item During the supernova explosion of the progenitor star, the stellar material gets ejected (known as {\em ejecta}).
-The ejecta sweeps up the interstellar medium, creates a heated shock front, slows down and eventually freely expands into the interstellar regions beyond the confines of the nebula. \item The collapse of the core of the progenitor star results in a rotating magnetized neutron star, known as the Crab pulsar.
+The ejecta sweeps up the interstellar medium, creates a heated shock front, slows down, and eventually freely expands into the interstellar regions beyond the confines of the nebula. \item The collapse of the core of the progenitor star results in a rotating magnetized neutron star, known as the Crab pulsar.
 The magnetic field causes the charged ejecta particles to accelerate and emit synchrotron radiation.

 \item The Crab pulsar spins at the rate of 33 ms~\cite{Rosat:1995}.
 The pulsar emits non-thermal plasma, known as pulsar wind, which gets accelerated to high velocities by the magnetic field.
 The plasma pushes into the surrounding ejecta in the nebula and undergoes turbulent mixing.
-This leads to Rayleigh-Taylor instabilities~\cite{Chevalier:1975} that give shape to the Crab nebula's filamentary network and wispy structures. \end{enumerate}
+This leads to Rayleigh-Taylor instabilities~\cite{Chevalier:1975} that give shape to the Crab Nebula's filamentary network and wispy structures. \end{enumerate}

-The Crab nebula appears like a bubble whose shell expands radially over time as the ejected material moves outward, while the interior structure consists of an expanding network of filaments and wispy structures when viewed across a wide range of frequencies.
+The Crab Nebula appears like a bubble whose shell expands radially over time as the ejected material moves outward, while the interior structure consists of an expanding network of filaments and wispy structures when viewed across a wide range of frequencies.
 Freely expanding ejecta is also expected to be present beyond the visible Crab.
-Here we focus on radio and infra-red observations of the Crab nebula.
-The origin of these emissions are described below.
+Here we focus on radio observation of the Crab Nebula.
+The origin of radio emission is described below.